Taking care of your oral health is something that can feel easy to do brush, floss, and visit your dentist in Asheville. Easy, right?

 - Water helps to neutralize extremely acidic foods, like sugar or alcohol.
 This can prevent these substances from attacking your tooth enamel, therefore protecting your teeth!

 Water essentially helps to clean your mouth throughout the day when you’re unable to brush between meals.
-This clear, calorie-free liquid acts as a buffer between food and your smile visit the website.
+This clear, calorie-free liquid acts as a buffer between food and your smile.

 Bonus: drinking water with fluoride can actually strengthen teeth and further protect them from cavities!